 However, humidification is optional in many machines.
 If you don’t want to use it, just set it to Off on your machine to prevent burns or scorching.
-By turning off the humidifier, you’re turning off built-in warmers that should only be used when the water chamber holds a minimal amount of water.
+By turning off the humidifier, you’re turning off built-in warmers that should only be used when the water chamber holds at least the minimum amount of water.

 Temperature is adjustable

 You can adjust the temperature and level of humidity either automatically or manually.
 These settings should reflect the conditions where you sleep.
-Seasonally, some people set the humidity for cooler but higher (during hot dry summers) or lower but warmer humidity (for cool wet winters).
+Some people set the humidity seasonally.
+For example, cooler but higher humidity (during hot dry summers) or lower but warmer humidity (for cool wet winters).

-It’s best to adjust by one “click” at a time until you find the right fit of moisture and temperature.
-Too much humidity or humidity at the wrong temperature can lead to rainout, a problem of condensation collected in the mask cushion and tubing you’ll want to avoid.
+It’s best to adjust by 1 “click” at a time until you find the right fit of moisture and temperature.
+Too much humidity or humidity at the wrong temperature can lead to rainout.
+This is a problem of condensation collected in the mask cushion and tubing, and you’ll want to avoid it.